7 Reasons You’re Not Seeing Results on Keto

 While sugar alcohols provide fewer calories than table sugar, people often overeat them because they are labeled as “sugar-free” or “no sugar added” foods.
 This is problematic because they can still spike blood glucose levels due to their carb content.
 You still need to account for them in your diet plan.

 Pro tip: Until you can identify on your own how many carbs are in each food, use an app like MyFitnessPal.
 You’ll be able to see how many carbs each food contains, and keep track of your daily macros.

-Reason no. 6: You’re intolerant or allergic to something you’re eating
+6. You’re intolerant or allergic to something you’re eating

 Roughly 15 million Americans have food allergies.
 The most common food allergies are to milk, eggs, peanuts, tree nuts, wheat, soy, fish and crustacean shellfish.

-Reason no. 7: You have leptin resistance
+7. You have leptin resistance

 You have a “stop eating!” hormone that plays an instrumental role in your hunger and weight management, and it’s called leptin.
 It puts the brakes on hunger by sending a signal to the brain when your body’s energy needs have been met.